 Jackson Hole—it’s hard to think of a better outdoor haven.
 Teton National Park is loaded with wildlife, two ski resorts meet all your slope expectations and there’s an abundance of excursions to guide visitors around the conserved landscape.
-But after all that exploration you’ll need somewhere cozy to settle.
-From picture-perfect lodges to swanky hotels, this Wyoming destinations deliver the warmest environments for snuggling up and relaxing.
+But after all that exploration, you’ll need somewhere cozy to settle.
+From picture-perfect lodges to swanky hotels, this Wyoming destination delivers the warmest environments for snuggling up and relaxing.
 Jackson Hole is a truly unique destination with a vibrant food scene, plenty to do and some seriously stunning places to stay.

-Like a high-end cabin with amenities of a hotel, Wyoming Inn of Jackson Hole is incredibly warm and welcoming.
-Fires roar in the lobby fireplace and the onsite restaurant prepares cooked to order breakfast dishes fueled by local ingredients, a lovely attribute of cuisine in the area.
-Some rooms feature their own fireplaces, along with sleek bathrooms which add that meld of luxury and the outdoors.
-If you are looking for something a bit more polished in the area, while still holding tightly to the warm charm, this is it.
+Like a high-end cabin with the amenities of a hotel, the Wyoming Inn of Jackson Hole is incredibly warm and welcoming.
+Fires roar in the lobby fireplace, and the onsite restaurant prepares cooked-to-order breakfast dishes fueled by local ingredients, a lovely attribute of cuisine in the area.
+Some rooms feature their own fireplaces, along with sleek bathrooms, which add that meld of luxury and the outdoors.
+If you are looking for something a bit more polished in the area while still holding tightly to the warm charm, this is it.

 With a rustic cottage theme going on, this inn is only 1 mile from the National Elk Refuge, where you definitely should go on a sleigh ride amongst the beautiful creatures in the winter.
-You get a little more than you would at your typical bed and breakfast, you’ll also find a sauna, hot tubs and a lap pool inside a nice recreation space.
-Booking a room with a personal balcony allows you to either breath in that incomparably pure Jackson Hole air, or catch a few snowflakes on your tongue.
+You get a little more than you would at your typical bed and breakfast.
+You’ll also find a sauna, hot tubs and a lap pool inside a nice recreation space.
+Booking a room with a personal balcony allows you to either breathe in that incomparably pure Jackson Hole air or catch a few snowflakes on your tongue.

-Definitely more modern, The Lexington still manages to deliver the cozy ambiance with rustic furnishings, chandeliers and earthy exteriors.
+Definitely more modern, The Lexington still manages to deliver a cozy ambiance with rustic furnishings, chandeliers and earthy exteriors.
 You can literally see ski slopes from the windows, so the location is spectacular.
-Townsquare is steps away— definitely try out a contemporary, healthy ingredient infused meal at Lotus, or grab a drink at the famed cowboy-themed bar.
-During the winter there’s the most precious ice skating rink in the very center of town, surrounded by lights and the iconic antler archways.
+Townsquare is steps away— definitely try out a contemporary, healthy ingredient-infused meal at Lotus, or grab a drink at the famed cowboy-themed bar.
+During the winter, there’s the most precious ice skating rink in the very center of town, surrounded by lights and the iconic antler archways.

 Dreamy outdoor patios with a hot tub and fire pits add to the allure of this traditionally styled wooden lodge.
-Rooms and commons areas lean on the more upscale side with just a bit more “icing on the cake”.
-Expect treats like cookies in the library and chocolates from your turndown service, and other little touches that make a stay extra special.
-Rusty Parrot offers high rated spa services, elegance, yet a down to earth setting—it’s that perfect “in between” of Jackson Hole’s upscale nature, and the unreal natural surroundings.
+Rooms and common areas lean on the more upscale side with just a bit more “icing on the cake.”
+Expect treats like cookies in the library, chocolates from your turndown service, and other little touches that make a stay extra special.
+Rusty Parrot offers high-rated spa services and elegance yet a down-to-earth setting—the perfect “in-between” of Jackson Hole’s upscale nature and the unreal natural surroundings.

 A bit more airy and less cabin-like, the Huff House Inn is a refreshing take on lodging in the area.
 Aside from the 5 available rooms in the inn, there are bright cabins available as well.
 Breakfast is diverse with healthy options to choose from like veggie infused omelets and eggs benedict, and of course, you’ll get fresh baked cookies through the day.